Teach English in Murcia, Spain

 |Location||Start Date||End Date||Compensation||Deadline|

-CIEE TEFL placement assistance in Murcia is available to all CIEE TEFL current students and alumni of the 150-Hour or 180-Hour TEFL Certificate courses.
+CIEE TEFL placement assistance in Murcia is only available to CIEE TEFL current students and alumni of the 150-Hour or 180-Hour TEFL Certificate courses.
 Placement assistance does not include predeparture or in country support from CIEE TEFL.

 - Teaching placement at public primary or secondary schools in Murcia, Spain